Rates & fees

 Quick Withdraw feesback to top

 If you need early access to any money which is still on loan i.e. before it's been fully repaid by borrowers, you'll incur a small fee for doing so.
 We understand that personal circumstances can change and that you may need access to your money sooner than you'd expected.
 In order to give lenders full flexibility, we allow you to sell some or all of your loan chunks to other lenders, provided we can find other lenders to replace you.
 We'll do all of the hard work for you once we receive your request and, provided there are sufficient funds in the lending queue waiting to be matched, this will all happen instantly.
-We charge a fee for this facility of 0.6% of the amount being withdrawn or £20 (whichever is greater).
+We charge a fee for this facility of 0.6% of the amount being withdrawn.